colleenyap/UCB-predicting-high-value-nephrologists/README.md

 predict and rank nephrology recipients according to their likelihood of becoming high-value payment recipients in 2024?**

-For the 2024 outcome, recipients with total General Payments meeting or exceeding the study's high-value threshold of **$2,054.10** were classified as high value.
-In the final modeling dataset, **845 of 7,664 recipients (11.03%)** were classified as high value and **6,819 (88.97%)** as non-high value.
+For the 2024 outcome, high-value status was defined using the 90th percentile of total 2024 General Payments, resulting in a threshold of $2,054.10.
+Recipients with total payments at or above this threshold were classified as high value.
+In the final modeling dataset, 845 of 7,664 recipients (11.03%) were classified as high value and 6,819 (88.97%) as non-high value.

 <img width="884" height="153" alt="HighValueVsNonHighValue" src="https://github.com/user-attachments/assets/638ac671-ad72-4999-98bf-da860b23c143" />